The Ki-Discus Test

 A knowledge of the number of droplets in the challenge produced by the spray generator and the number collected in the air samplers enables the protection factor for the cabinet to be calculated.
 All open-fronted microbiological safety cabinets are assessed on this protection factor.

-British and European Standards
+British & European Standards Related to the Test

 Interested in learning how to test with Ki-Discus?